DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 #### Transaction Model

-This model contains all the fees and charges that the user has made Such as the cost of the flight, extra baggage, editing changes
+This model contains all the fees and charges that the user has made<br/>
+Such as the cost of the flight, extra baggage, editing changes
 - pnr = CharField(6 characters) - Passenger Name Record
 - amount = DecimalField(max_digits=6, decimal_places=2, default=0)